GoogleCloudPlatform/terraform-google-alloy-db/README.md

 }
 ```

-- Usage of this module for creating a AlloyDB Cluster with the automated backup policy, a primary instance, zonal and regional read replica instances and additional users:
+- Usage of this module for creating a AlloyDB Cluster with the automated backup policy, a primary instance, zonal and regional read replica instances:

 ```hcl
 module "alloy-db" {